nizoom/ignyte-aq-dashboard/README.md

 ## What Makes This Different

 Traditional air quality dashboards show a **flat 2D map** with color-coded dots.
-This dashboard leverages **3D positioning** to visualize the actual vertical distribution of sensors across urban environments—street level vs. rooftop installations—revealing pollution gradients that standard interfaces completely miss.
+This dashboard leverages **3D positioning** to visualize the actual vertical distribution of sensors across urban environments (street level vs. rooftop installations) revealing pollution gradients that standard interfaces completely miss.

 **Built for two audiences:**